apache/nuttx/configs/samv71-xult/README.txt

        different U[S]ART option is selected, Audio cannot be used with this configuration.

+    4. SDRAM is NOT enabled in this configuration.

-    4. Support for the ILI8488 LCD is enabled.
+    5. Support for the ILI8488 LCD is enabled.
 Only the parallel mode is supported at present.
 As a consequence, the maXTouch Xplained Pro must be connected at the LCD (EXT4) connector.
 This mode requires: